pologrp/polo/docs/serial/proxgradient.rst

 Proximal Gradient Methods
 =========================

-One approach for solving instances of Problem :eq:`composite` is to use proximal gradient methods.
+One approach to solving instances of Problem :eq:`composite` is to use proximal gradient methods.
 The basic form of the proximal gradient iteration is

 .. math::
   :label: proxgrad